-For people living in and around Vancouver, the winter time is the perfect time to get away for a nice relaxing vacation in a warm destination.
+For people living in and around Vancouver, the wintertime is the perfect time to get away for a nice relaxing vacation in a warm destination.
 Getting away from the hustle of daily life and the cold, unpleasant weather even for a short time is a great way to rest and recharge.
-That said, the last thing anyone wants to come home to after a relaxing vacation is a plumbing disaster that causes major water damage in your home.
-In order to prevent any plumbing issues from occurring while you’re away, the Vancouver plumbing experts at MidCity Plumbers have a few tips you can follow listed below.
+The last thing anyone wants to come home to after a relaxing vacation is a plumbing disaster that causes major water damage in your home.
+In order to prevent any plumbing issues from occurring while you’re away, the plumbing experts at MidCity Plumbers have a few tips you can follow listed below.

 Close the Main Supply Valve

 Sometimes it can be impractical to shut off the water supply to your entire home while you are away.
-You may have a sprinkler system or other appliances that require water flow even during your absence, which requires the main valve to remain open.
+You may have a sprinkler system or other appliances that require water flow even during your absence.
+It means you need to keep the main valve open.
 If this is the case, you can still prevent leaks and other issues that lead to water damage from happening by making use of individual supply shut-offs.
 A kitchen or bathroom faucet will usually have built-in shut-offs for both hot and cold supplies, as well as your toilet.
 If you discover your supply lines aren’t equipped with shut-offs, or the existing shut-offs are too difficult to close by hand, you may want to contact a plumber to install new shut-offs before you leave.

 Address All Minor Leaks